TerrenceCKCHAN/NLP-news-funniness/README.md

 Preprocessing (stemming and lemmatization) and models tested (linear regression, polynomial regression, SVR, random forest regression, lasso and ridge regression) are available under the corresponding headings in the notebook.

 Before running model cells, run the cells included before the 'Approach 2: No pre-trained representations' heading.
-Ensure that the train, dev and test csv files are uploaded to drive.
+Ensure that the train, dev and test csv files are uploaded to the relevant folder of the mounted google drive.

 Collab Link: [Part 2](https://colab.research.google.com/github/TerrenceCKCHAN/NLP-news-funniness/blob/main/Part2_experiments.ipynb)